TheOfficialFloW/bc2_vita/README.md

 ## Credits

 - Rinnegatamante for vitaGL.
-- XYZ for providing LiveArea assets.
+- Once13One for providing LiveArea assets.